Skip to content

 • Instant response

 Your input applies on the panel immediately and reaches the cockpit before you can blink.
-Measured, not guessed, see the numbers below.
+Measured, not guessed.

 • Airport frequencies built in